netmindz/AuroraDrop-LXP/README.md

 # AuroraDrop LXP v1.0.0

+THIS HAS JUST BEEN FORKED.
+CURRENTLY NO MODIFIED CODE HAS BEEN UPLOADED YET.

 RGB Matrix Audio Visualiser for ESP32

 Forked from AuaoraDrop by uklooney, based on the FastLED Auroa Demo by Jason Coon, and using the ESP32-HUB75-MatrixPanel-I2S-DMA library by mrfaptastic.